Terms and conditions summary for Buyers

 - Buyers pay a commission, a small settlement fee that covers the cost of transfer of wine between accounts in a warehouse and any delivery fees if the wine is to be moved.

-- Once you have bought a wine, you will need to fund your account within 48 working hours, which is done by bank transfer.
+- Once you have bought a wine from your seller counterparty, you will need to fund your account within 48 working hours, which is done by bank transfer.
 UK buyers can use Faster Payments via their bank.
 Overseas buyers can additionally use money transfer platforms such as https://transferwise.com to get better rates than are typically offered by banks.

 - Wine Owners provides an assured trading process that protects buyer and seller.
-Once you have funded your account, the seller will not be paid until the wine is confirmed as being ready to transfer (and after an inspection report has been accepted by the buyer if requested at point of purchase).
+Once you have funded your account, the seller will not be paid by us on your behalf until the wine is confirmed as being ready to transfer (and after an inspection report has been accepted by the buyer if requested at point of purchase).

 - A buyer’s personal information will not be disclosed to the counter party seller, with the exception that in the case of non-payment, Wine Owners may disclose buyer details to the seller so that the contract can be fulfilled, or escalated to mediation if there is a valid reason for the buyer asking to break the contract with their seller counter party.

-- Payment is required for wines purchased before movement of wine is instructed from the seller to you, via a Wine Owners storage header account.
+- Payment is required for wines purchased before movement of wine is instructed from the seller to you, typically routed through a Wine Owners storage header account.
 Wine Owners does not offer credit arrangements.
 Please pay within 48 hours of a trade.

 For all buyers